Risk Management Amplify Platform

 • XACML PEP authorization

-• Use an XACML PEP filter that enables them to configure the API Gateway to act as a Policy Enforcement Point (PEP).
+• Use an XACML PEP filter that enables them to configure the API gateway to act as a Policy Enforcement Point (PEP).
 The API Gateway intercepts a user request to a resource and enforces the decision from the Policy Decision Point (PDP)

 • Utilize JWT tokens which contain the user identity, attributes, and roles that can be generated by API Gateway.
-The backend API will be responsible for performing the authorization check or delegate to a policy engine.
+The backend API will be responsible for performing the authorization check or delegating to a policy engine.

 And that’s a wrap